WiFiRanger today announced that it will be showing off its new 'Converge' product line at the RVX RV Industry trade show next week in Salt Lake City.

 “An equally important consideration in the design of the ecosystem was to re-imagine the aesthetics of devices inside, and on the roof of the RV.
 It seemed to us that manufacturers and owners were limited to roof devices resembling buckets, boxes, or mushrooms, so we proved that function and beauty can co-exist in an aerodynamic and aesthetically pleasing fin shape, housing communication antennas and facilitating options for the future.”

-The Converge is being designed to be modular - so RV manufactures can pick and choose what features to build in, and presumably end users can be offered upgrades later too.
+The Converge is designed to be modular - so RV manufactures can pick and choose what features to build in, and presumably, end users will be offered upgrade options going forward as well.

-There will even be an "OptionDeck OnPoint antenna rotator" available on top that can be used to aim an amplified HDTV antenna for better over the air TV reception, and indoor options will include touch screen wall controls and an AI voice-controlled "Hey Ranger" assistant.
+There will also be an "OptionDeck OnPoint antenna rotator" available that can be used to aim an amplified HDTV antenna for better over the air TV reception.
+Indoor options will include touch screen wall controls and an AI voice-controlled "Hey Ranger" assistant.

 Is Converge Worth Waiting For?